RabbitRk/Dribble-Challenge-1-financial-concept-app/README.md

 - [Animations - Animate.do](https://pub.dev/packages/animate_do)
 - [Glassmorphism](https://pub.dev/packages/glassmorphism)

-For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter, view the [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.